andrew henderson menu

 The Bahamas is a true tax haven – there are no direct taxes such as personal income tax or wealth taxes.

-The government has introduced a 15% corporate tax, but it’s still a low tax if you want to incorporate it there and enjoy a business-friendly governance regime.
+The government has introduced a 15% corporate tax on the largest multinationals, but it still works if you want to incorporate a smaller company there and enjoy a business-friendly governance regime.

 6. Cayman Islands